 - Concussion: Perhaps the most misunderstood type of brain injury, a concussion is a non-penetrating blow to the head.
 Symptoms may be characterized by dizziness, vomiting and headache.
 People who suffer from a concussion may continue to suffer from lasting effects or may be at a heightened risk of future medical problems.

 Rosenfeld Injury Lawyers remains committed to brain injury research and continues to use the latest research on brain injuries while representing our brain-injured clients.
-Our brain injury attorneys understand the significance of a brain injury will have an enduring impact on the individual and their loved ones.
+Our Chicago brain injury attorneys understand the significance of a brain injury will have an enduring impact on the individual and their loved ones.
 We are committed to securing the most favorable outcome in cases involving traumatic brain injuries.

 Resources for the diagnosis, treatment and consequences of a traumatic brain injury in an accident: